graphsignal/graphsignal-python/README.md

     return model(x)
 ```

-Other integrations and callbacks are available as well.
-See [integration documentation](https://graphsignal.com/docs/) for more information.

 Enable profiling to additionally record code-level statistics.
 Profiling is disabled by default due to potential overhead.
 To enable, provide [`TraceOptions`](https://graphsignal.com/docs/reference/python-api/#graphsignaltraceoptions) object.

 ```python